Humans-of-Julia/BibInternal.jl/README.md

 This package provides an internal format to translate from/to other bibliographic format.

+**!Warning** The support for this package will move to Julia LTS once the next LTS release is available.

 All entries depend on an abstract super type `AbstractEntry`.
 One generic entry `GenericEntry` is available to make entries without any specific rules.